 What is Preventative Dental Care for Kids?

 Preventive dental care is the practice of being proactive with your oral hygiene and establishing healthy routines for the proper care of your teeth.
 It involves things such as brushing and flossing your teeth and going to the dentist.
-When done properly and regularly, preventative dental care can help children to avoid cavities, tooth decay, and other serious conditions.
+How long should kids brush their teeth?
+When done properly and regularly, kids should brush their teeth for 2 minutes, twice a day.
+Preventative dental care can help children to avoid cavities, tooth decay, and other serious conditions.

 Prevention is especially important when it comes to children, as their baby teeth tend to be more sensitive than those of adult permanent teeth.
 Unfortunately, many children between the ages of 2-11 will experience some form of tooth decay.
 Research has shown that as many as 20% of children aged 5 to 11 have at least one untreated decayed tooth, even though cavities are easily preventable.
-To avoid your child becoming a part of this statistic, call us today 424-999-5478.
+To avoid your child becoming a part of this statistic, call our Torrance pediatric dentistry today 424-999-5478.

 Preventive dental care at home